jmbenlloch/daqling/README.md

 ## Running the data acquisition system demo

-`daqinterface` is a command line tool that spawns and configures the components listed in the JSON configuration file passed as argument.
+`daqpy` is a command line tool that spawns and configures the components listed in the JSON configuration file passed as argument.

 It then allows to control the components via standard commands such as `start` (with optional run number), `stop`, as well as custom commands.

     source cmake/setup.sh
-    daqinterface configs/valid-config.json
+    daqpy configs/valid-config.json
     start [run_num]
     stop
     down

-`daqinterface -h` shows the help menu.
+`daqpy -h` shows the help menu.

 ## Development